9dots/9dots.io-pages/OtGU8Dj.md

 - Add screen animation

 ## Evaluate - 7 minutes
-Instruct students to select the “Connection” tab and select “Emulator”
+Instruct students to select the 'Connection' tab and select 'Emulator'